I first learned about Jim from BeastSkills.com after I saw a video of Steve (NerdFitness.com) and Jim working on the muscle-up.

 4. What has been your most challenging move to learn?
 And what are you currently working on?

-The One arm handstand.
-I was stuck for such a long time because of mobility restrictions (which I did not realize), as well as a totally misunderstanding of the position.
-I credit Yuval Ayalon with greatly helping my progress here.
-I still have a lot of work to do, but I am seeing significant progress these past couple years than I saw in many years before that.
+The One-arm handstand.
+I was stuck for such a long time because of mobility restrictions (which I did not realize), as well as a total misunderstanding of the position.
+I credit Yuval Ayalon for greatly helping my progress here.
+I still have a lot of work to do, but I am seeing significant progress these past couple of years than I saw in many years before that.

 I love lifting weights and do so regularly.
 You can see on my YouTube page me squatting, snatching, and cleaning.
 With my schedule a little chaotic right now, I am working as often as I can on the lifts.
 Usually breaking things up over the course of the day.

 - Acrobatics – several times per week, on its own time.

 - Upper body gymnastics work – In the morning, or after lower body/Olympic lifting